-The new regulations were phased in over three years, beginning with large companies in June, 2008, smaller companies by June, 2009, and very small companies by June, 2010.
+The new regulations announced in 2007 were phased in over three years, beginning with large companies in June, 2008, smaller companies by June, 2009, and very small companies by June, 2010.
 There are by far more small companies than large in this industry.

 Because the new rules also don’t address efficacy, it’s possible in the U.S. that you can buy dietary supplements that have no power to produce an effect whatsoever.
-About this, you have no recourse, except to waste your money.
+You have no recourse about this, except to waste your money.
 But what about safety?

-If something unfavorable happens to you, then the FDA will step in, after the fact.
+If a supplement causes you harm, then the FDA will step in, after the fact.
 As FDA spells out in its October 6, 2011 Dietary Supplements publication, it only enforces regulations after an unsafe dietary supplement reaches the market.
 In other words, the consumer is the guinea pig.

 But wait a minute!
 All is not lost.
 You can find high quality supplements right now in the dietary supplement industry.
 You just have to know how.

 Because of lack of regulation, a number of years ago I drafted a list of 30 questions concerning standards of excellence to help me measure different supplement manufacturers.
 I was searching for the best products money could buy for the health of our family.

 The answers led me to the industry's pioneer firm, founded in 1956—a leader in the natural nutrition industry.
 They are now the #1 natural nutrition company in America.